MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserChat.md

   - `[Summary <String>]`: Summary text of the chat message that could be used for push notifications and summary views or fall back views.
 Only applies to channel chat messages, not chat messages in a chat.
   - `[WebUrl <String>]`: Read-only.
 Link to the message in Microsoft Teams.

+ONLINEMEETINGINFO <IMicrosoftGraphTeamworkOnlineMeetingInfo>: teamworkOnlineMeetingInfo
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[CalendarEventId <String>]`: The identifier of the calendar event associated with the meeting.
+  - `[JoinWebUrl <String>]`: The URL that users click to join or uniquely identify the meeting.
+  - `[Organizer <IMicrosoftGraphTeamworkUserIdentity>]`: teamworkUserIdentity
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[DisplayName <String>]`: The identity's display name.
+Note that this may not always be available or up to date.
+For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[Id <String>]`: Unique identifier for the identity.
+    - `[UserIdentityType <String>]`: teamworkUserIdentityType

 TABS <IMicrosoftGraphTeamsTab1[]>: .
   - `[Id <String>]`: Read-only.
   - `[Configuration <IMicrosoftGraphTeamsTabConfiguration>]`: teamsTabConfiguration